Census Dots

 Black

-Montrose County is the 17th most populous county of the 64 counties in Colorado.
+Montrose County is ranked the 17th most populous county in Colorado, out of 64 counties.
+Montrose County was ranked the 17th most populous county in the 2020 Census.

 Montrose County's White Population